-This course provides work expereience with a collegeapproved employer in an area related to the student's program of study.
+This course provides work experience with a collegeapproved employer in an area related to the student's program of study.
 Emphasis is placed on integrating classroom learning with related work experience.
-Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work realted competencies.
+Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work related competencies.
+This course will be taken near the end of the program after most of the accounting classes are completed.